Kids with allergies face dangers in Michigan schools

 Rochester, Mich (WXYZ) - As 7 Action News gets ready for back to school, we are finding that some say Michigan schools aren't doing enough to keep kids with allergies safe.

 The Asthma and Allergy Foundation of America put together its annual honor roll this month.
-Michigan didn't make it on the honor roll.
+Michigan didn't make it on the

 Here are some of the problems the foundation says it found in Michigan.
 It says Michigan schools don't have to keep records of students with asthma or allergies, don't have to have emergency protocols in place to protect kids with asthma or allergies, and don't have enough nurses.